MatuszAl/Facial-Detection/README.md

 # Facial-Detection
-Facial detection based on Haar Cascades and utilising openCV
+Facial detection based on Haar Cascades and utilising openCV.
+I'm not sure what it's use might be beyond pure experiment and theory...